 This first Town Hall was only the beginning.

 Through ongoing discussions scheduled over the next year, we work on creating solutions together, and then we can also check in on progress, discuss modifications, and encourage the whole industry to do better.

 These discussions are not for just now, but also for the long-term.

 About Moving Forward: An Anti-Racism Town Hall

-The Moving Forward series was created and led by Karisma Shackelford, Director of Creator Membership for Wanderful and the creator of Gotta Have Karisma, Unplugged IQ, and more.
+The Moving Forward series was created and led by Karisma Shackelford, Director of Creator Membership for Wanderful and the creator of Gotta Have Karisma, Color Me World, and more.

 The Town Hall brought together content creators from across the travel industry alongside industry representatives and partners.
 Through conversation and open discussion, we could all come to a better understanding of the issues the industry faces and begin to implement solutions across the board.

 This series of Moving Forward events is free for all to attend and open to all genders.

 Speakers and breakout session facilitators include leaders in the travel industry from both the creator and brand sides.